influxdata/helm-charts/charts/chronograf/README.md

-# Chronograf
+# Chronograf Helm chart

-##  An Open-Source Time Series Visualization Tool

-[Chronograf](https://github.com/influxdata/chronograf) is an open-source web application built by the folks over at [InfluxData](https://influxdata.com) and written in Go and React.js that provides the tools to visualize your monitoring data and easily create alerting and automation rules.
+[Chronograf](https://github.com/influxdata/chronograf) is an open-source web application used to visualize your monitoring data and easily create alerting and automation rules.

+The Chronograf Helm chart bootstraps a Chronograf deployment and service on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+## Prerequisites

+- Kubernetes 1.4+
+- (Optional) PV provisioner support in the underlying infrastructure

 ## QuickStart